Story by: Sara Thompson on October 30, 2023

-Blood flow is blocked through one or more arteries to the heart.
-Every passing minute damages heart muscle.
-The chances of recovery — even living — lessen with every minute.
+When blood flow is partially blocked through one or more arteries to the heart, the heart muscle is damaged.
+This is a heart attack.
+But when the flow is blocked completely, damage happens much faster, and the condition is far more dangerous.
+The chances of recovery — and survival — lessen with every minute.

-It’s called an ST elevation myocardial infarction (STEMI) heart attack, and it’s the deadliest kind because it is caused from a complete blockage in the heart.
+This kind of heart attack is called an ST-elevation myocardial infarction (my-oh-CARD’-ee-ull in-FARK’-shun), or STEMI.
+Often also called a widow-maker, this is the deadliest form of heart attack.
+That’s because it is caused from a complete blockage in the heart, and no blood is able to pass through.
 Restoring blood flow is all that matters, and the faster it’s done, the better the chances of recovery and preventing long-term damage to the heart muscle.
 In this situation, time is muscle.

-In an effort like fine-tuning a race car, Norton Healthcare has worked with Louisville-area health systems, emergency medical services (EMS) providers, air transport providers, affiliate hospitals in the region and others to build the area’s first regional STEMI network.
-From the time the patient first seeks medical care to the time the blockage is cleared, everyone on the team knows their role.
+Norton Healthcare has worked with Louisville-area health systems, emergency medical services (EMS) providers, air transport providers and affiliates to build the area’s first regional STEMI network.
+Like a top-notch pit crew for a race car, everyone on the team has a specific role: From the time you first seek medical care to the time the blockage is cleared, the STEMI network has your care covered.

-Part of the network’s purpose is to equip EMS crews with electrocardiogram (EKG) equipment capable of detecting a STEMI heart attack.
-When a 911 call is made and EMS arrives to provide care, the EKG taken in the first moments is sent to the STEMI network, activating a team that begins to prepare for the arrival of a patient.
-In some cases, the crew can save time by skipping what may be the closest hospital and heading directly to an accredited chest pain center, like Norton Audubon Hospital, Norton Brownsboro Hospital, Norton Hospital, or Norton Women’s & Children’s Hospital, that is experienced and prepared to treat heart attacks.
+Part of the network’s purpose is to equip EMS crews with EKG equipment that can detect a STEMI heart attack.
+When a 911 call is made and EMTs arrive to provide care, the EKG taken in the first moments is sent to the STEMI network, activating a team that begins to prepare for the arrival of a patient.
+In some cases, the crew can save time by skipping what may be the closest hospital and heading directly to an accredited chest pain center where staff have been trained in heart attack care.

 Select an appointment date and time from available spots listed below.